Inventoryframework/inventoryframework.github.io/Introduction/StyleGuide.md

 Networking functions are prefixed with **C_** for client, **S_** for server and **MC**_ for multicast.
 For functions that attempt to automate replication, the bulk of the function's code is stored in a function with a **Internal_** prefix.
 These are typically called both by the server and client.
 If you want access to the internal functions, you will need to add **BlueprintCallable**  to the UFUNCTION above them.

-In blueprint functions, local variables are prefixed with an **L**.

 ---
 ## Tools
 All editor utility widgets are stored inside Plugin folder -> Content -> Core -> Widgets -> EditorUtilityWidgets -> Tools.